kghent4/Monopoly.java/README.md

     - Give it the title for the popup, the question, and an Array of String options to choose from
     - Returns the index of the option that is chosen from the options Array

-    public static void setDiceDisplay(Player p, int number)
+    public static void setDiceDisplay(String text)
     - Call this method to update the display when the dice are rolled!
-Tell it who rolled and what they rolled.

 *******************************************************************